whiteblock/gossipsub-testing/README.md

 ### Phase 2: Test Series

-Phase 2 consisted of several test series  to discover any issues with both the testing framework and the Libp2p implementation by stress-testing the protocol under various network impairments.
-The tables below describe the test series and test cases.
+Phase 2 consisted of 6 test series which introduced gossipsub to various network impairments.
+These tests present some stress to the protocol to uncover any issues of the go-libp2p implementation.
+The tables below describe the test series, each with 3-4 tests indicated by a different letter.

 | Topology Test | Series 1a | Series 1b | Series 1c | Series 1d |
 | -------- | ------ | ------ | ------ | ------ |